 There is a pure spring at the campground for drinking water but the steep, hot 10+ mile hike and 2,200 foot descent made us reluctant to get up and walk to it from our campsite.
 Luckily, we’d packed in our SteriPEN and that’s all we needed to make perfectly pure drinking water in 60 second straight from the river using safe, tasteless ultra-violet rays.

-Rested and revived, we spent the next day hiking down to Mooney Falls, a 200 foot cascade at the far end of the campground, via an incredible “trail” carved out of (and sometimes through) a rock face.
-Crude footholds and chain hand rails only made the trail moderately more manageable.
+Rested and revived, we spent the next day hiking down to Mooney Falls, a 200 foot (60 meter) cascade at the far end of the campground.
+It’s reached via an incredible “trail” carved out of (and sometimes through) a rock face.
+Crude footholds and chain hand rails made the trail moderately more manageable.

 From Mooney Falls we continued about four miles (6.5 km) down river (sometimes literally in the river) to Beaver Falls.
 The descent was gradual and the weather was perfect.
 Most people never hike beyond Havasu Falls but for us this walk was the highlight of our visit.

 The way down to Beaver Falls included trails through lush vegetation, many river crossings and the ever-changing river itself which rushes in places, pools up in others and was always that gorgeous blue green color.